jessepav/libgdx-wiki-old/Shaders.md

 This is fairly standard setup for a shader that uses a position attribute, a color attribute and a texture coordinate attribute.
 Notice the 2 varying.
 They are outputs that we pass through to the fragment shader.

-In the fragment shader we have a sampler2D; this is a special uniform used for textures.
+In the fragment shader, we have a sampler2D; this is a special uniform used for textures.
 As you can see in the main function, we multiply the vertex color with the color from the texture lookup to produce the final output color.

 Here is a list of attributes that are in libgdx's own library for those who wish to easily attach shaders to SpriteBatchs and other parts of libgdx:
 * a_position